Advertisement

 It was an evening of whisky, wagyu, and smokey undertones.
 Photo by Enzo Santos

-It’s not easy to impress a room full of acclaimed chefs, mixologists, and F&B industry professionals with a menu, much less one that incorporates the earthy, smoky, and distinct notes of tobacco and whisky.
-But at our latest Rolling Stone Philippines Social Club, Chef Josh Boutwood — the mastermind behind the Michelin-starred Helm — put together an evening that both surprised and delighted some of the country’s most prolific culinary figures.
+It’s not easy to impress a room full of acclaimed chefs, mixologists, and F&B industry professionals with a menu, much less one that incorporates the earthy, smoky, and distinct notes of whisky.
+But at our latest Rolling Stone Philippines Social Club, IQOS partnered with Chef Josh Boutwood — the mastermind behind the Michelin-starred Helm — — for a dining experience that celebrated innovation and curiosity, bringing together some of the country’s most prolific culinary figures.

-For one night only at Helm, the Rolling Stone Philippines Social Club married Boutwood’s signature culinary style with several of the Glenlivet whisky’s classic spirits as well as IQOS’ newest flavors from its TEREA portfolio: Russet and Sienna, two unique expressions designed for those who appreciate depth, character, and craftsmanship.
+For one night only at Helm, the Rolling Stone Philippines Social Club married Boutwood’s signature culinary style with several of The Glenlivet whisky’s classic spirits in an evening that celebrated innovation, craftsmanship, and thoughtfully curated dining experiences through IQOS’ partnership with the acclaimed chef.

 Chefs in white uniforms plate small desserts along a long row of plates in a kitchen; Rolling Stone logo visible in foreground.